ukitgroup/mass-labeling/docs/user_guide.md

 ##### General purpose interface

 The functionality of the language switcher and the exit button is obvious.
+If you need to use other than English or Russian language for interface elements, you can read [multilanguage support guide](./multilanguage).

 Clicking on _Settings_ menu item opens settings interface which needs some description.

 Settings are divided into three categories each of which has it's own tab in settings interface.
 They are [Users](users_settings), [Assessment](assessment_settings) and [System](system_settings) settings.